 The Global Fuel Economy Initiative (GFEI) is a partnership of the International Energy Agency (IEA), United Nations Environment Programme (UNEP), International Transport Forum of the OECD (ITF), International Council on Clean Transportation (ICCT), Institute for Transportation Studies at UC Davis, and the FIA Foundation, which works to secure real improvements in fuel economy, and the maximum deployment of existing fuel economy technologies in vehicles across the world.
 The Initiative promotes these objectives through shared analysis, advocacy, and through the Cleaner, More Efficient Vehicles Tool for in-country policy support.

-The 22nd session of the Conference of the Parties (COP22) to the United Nations Framework Convention on Climate Change (UNFCCC) took place in Marrakech from 7-18 November 2016.
-COP 22 marked the first Conference after the Paris Agreement, which was agreed at COP21 in Paris, and entered into force on 4 November 2016.
+The 23rd session of the Conference of the Parties (COP23) to the United Nations Framework Convention on Climate Change (UNFCCC) is taking place in Bonn, under the Presidency of Fiji, between Monday 6 November and Friday 17 November 2017.

 GFEI’s new ‘COP23 update’ shares progress made since the COP21 Climate Summit in Paris.
 In particular, it showcases the extensive activities and action that GFEI has catalysed through its ‘100 for 50by50’ initiative.
-This has led to 40 new countries joining our work, taking the number to 67.
-It also includes a focus on Africa with a detailed look at the over 20 African countries that GFEI is now working with to support new fuel economy policies to help cut vehicle emissions.
+This has led to 40 new countries joining our work, taking the number to over 70.
+It includes summaries of recent activities in the past year and a progress chart for all the countries where GFEI works.

 GFEI's latest film makes a strong case for global action on fuel economy.